SumitPokhrel/FindPoliticalDonors/README.md

 The data structure used are lists and dictionaries.
 Key of our dictionary is a tuple - unique combination of CMTE_ID & ZIP_CODE and CMTE_ID & TRANSACTION_DATE.
 Value of our dictionary are running median/median, total dollar amount and total number of contributions.
 # Algorithm #
 1. It reads input file, parses through each line and reads relevant fields CMTE_ID, ZIP_CODE, TRANSACTION_DT, TRANSACTION_AMT and OTHER_ID. </br>
-2. A line is accepted or rejected based on the common conditions for both problems </br>
+2. A line is accepted or rejected based on the common conditions for both problems. </br>
-In the orginal loop, A line is again accepted or rejected based on the  conditions for the first problem.
+In the  loop, a line is again accepted or rejected based on the  conditions for the first problem.
 Now it calculates running median, total dollar amount and total number of contributions by recipient and zip code.
 This is continuosly being logged in medianvals_by_zip.txt file. </br>
 3. In the same loop, A line is again accepted or rejected based on the  conditions for the second problem.
 Then it calculates total dollar amount and total number of contributions by recipient and date.
 Corresponding amount is being appended as a list. </br>
-4. Since we have to calcualte just a median and not the running median in second case, after we are done with this loop, median is calcualted by recipient and date.
+4. Since we have to calcualte just a median and not the running median in second case, after we are done with this loop, median is calculated by recipient and date.
 This is logged in medianvals_by_date.txt file.</br>
 # Requires Python 2.7 and following dependencies: #
 import sys <br />
 import io <br />